V-Sekai/manuals/features/godot_engine_based.md

 GDExtension provides a clean binary interface to the Godot Engine core. https://github.com/godotengine/godot-cpp

 The is an active discord for users.
 Many engine devs are active. https://discord.gg/4JBkykG

+The public developer chat is on RocketChat and using video conferencing on Jitsi. https://chat.godotengine.org/